juke32/nbtdatparse.py/README.md

    ```

 ## 3. Set `directory_path` for scanning and output of `minecraft_worlds_recovery.xlsx` - not optional
-- ~~By default it scans all .dat files in the current folder and subdirectories, then it saves `minecraft_worlds.xlsx` in the same folder.~~
 - current examples: `D:/dump` & `C:/Users/juke32/AppData/Roaming/.minecraft/saves`

 ## 4. Should be good to run!
 If it doesn't work double check the file path, direction of the slashes, if the correct python interpreter is used, try using a terminal window not an ide or coding enviroment.

-## 5. Sorting through the .xlsx
+## 5. Sorting through the .xlsx in excel
 1. Highlight the top title row of the data in any tab
 - Click sort and filter
 - Select filter